deep-org/website/content/docs-workshops/esa-workshop2020/01_treenetproc.markdown

 <img src="/docs-workshops/esa-workshop2020/01_treenetproc_files/figure-html/temp-adjust-1.png" width="1600" />

-**Figure**: *The sample temperature dataset does not assume frost after the end of February, therefore many values during the frost shrinkage are classified as outliers and deleted.*
+**Figure:** *The sample temperature dataset does not assume frost after the end of February, therefore many values during the frost shrinkage are classified as outliers and deleted.*

 ### Manual corrections